 The Records of NUBIA document the foundation and major activities of a campus-based black women's group.
 Records, filling one box and spanning the years 1990-2001, consist of organizational documents, meeting agendas and minutes, membership lists, activities announcements and handouts, general and activities-related correspondence, and the organization's cookbook.

-General Correspondence, arranged in chronological order, includes letters to University administrators (including Presidents Weber and Bienen, as well as EEO, Student Affairs, and other offices), requests for funding, correspondence with potential presenters at meetings and events, and letters from departing members of NUBIA.
-Accompanying documents have been kept with the relevant item of correspondence.
+Organizational documents include several copies of undated mission statements and brochures.
+Meeting agendas and minutes record the organization's formation and development, and describe its planning process for events and activities.
+The general correspondence included in this group, arranged in chronological order, includes letters to University administrators (including Presidents Weber and Bienen, as well as EEO, Student Affairs, and other offices), requests for funding, correspondence with potential presenters at meetings and events, and letters from departing members of NUBIA.
+Accompanying documents are placed with the relevant item of correspondence.

 A folder documenting the 1990 activities of the "Sister Friends-African-American Women" group at Arizona State University is of interest as a related organization that may have inspired the founding and mission of NUBIA.
 Toni-Marie Montgomery (Northwestern University School of Music Dean beginning in 2002), then a member of Sister-Friends, is mentioned frequently in these documents.

 Conditions Governing Access

 This collection is stored off-site and requires two business days advance notice for retrieval.
 Please contact the McCormick Library at email@example.com or 847-491-3635 for more information or to schedule an appointment to view the collection.